FailAcademy/learning/wdp-vancouver/_slides/week-07/01b-post-types-taxonomies-fields.md

 Don't forget to flush your permalinks!

-Once we have created our Product custom post type, how can we add its archive page as the "Shop" menu item in the navigation menu?
+Once we have created our Product custom post type, how we will add its archive page as the "Shop" menu item in the navigation menu?

 ---